Pampadumpara: Transport

 Road transportation is only available mode of transportation.

-The nearest airports are Nedumbassery Airport, Kochi and Madhurai Airport Tamil Nadu.
+The nearest airports are Nedumbassery Airport, Kochi and Madurai Airport Tamil Nadu.
 Nearest railway stations are Kottayam and Aluva.

 Education

 Pampadumpara is a 100% literate village.
 The present trend of education in this area is at least the school completion of +2.
 Also there are people who completed their Masters considers agriculture as the best means of wealth and taking care of the plantations.
 The village is found on the way from Thekkady to Munnar so many tourist are passing this way.